poaudet/apcupsd/README.md

+>🚩⚠️ The concept below is "working" but it do not gracefully shutdown the hosts because docker cannot OOTB do that!
+I finally revert it back to a host installation rather than a dockerized setup

 # 🖥️ apcupsd Docker Stack

 Monitor and manage your APC UPS using `apcupsd` in Docker.
 This stack supports both **master** (USB-connected) and **slave** (network-connected) configurations, enabling graceful shutdowns across multiple systems.